tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 Briefly about the syntax (applies to the :par:`timeGains` parameter as well):

-ez egy bizonyos transimtter signal eloallitasi mechinizmusa...ez egy
+.. ez egy bizonyos transimtter signal eloallitasi mechinizmusa...ez egy

+Note that this is the mechanism that the transmitters in INET use to specify the signal shapes; there are multiple ways to do this, using the API.

+..
+Note that this is the mechanism that the transmitters currently in INET use to specify the signal shapes; there are a multitude of ways to do this, using the API.

 this description only applies for a specific set of transmitters (ami jelenleg van az INETben)...there are many other ways